halcy/makeansi/README.md

 Usage:

-   perl makeansi.pl some.png
+   perl makeansi.pl some.png <scale factor> <filter>
+   perl playgif.pl some.gif <loops> <scale> <filter>

 Results should look like so:

 ![Ansi Marisa](http://aka-san.halcy.de/ansimari.png)

 You can put the results in a text file and then just cat it into the terminal for viewing, if you like.
+Yes, even the animations.
+Frame delay is ignored right now.

 Recommended console font: Droid Sans Mono